Hochstetler Log Homes

 Generally, on the outside though, like any wood sided home, there is more maintenance than on, let’s say, a vinyl sided home.
 However, with all things considered, there’s not as much difference as one might think.
 In fact, when you consider the expensive type of maintenance, such as wind and hail storms, or even little-league baseballs, log homes perform much better.
 Right after hurricane Katrina we got multiple calls from the coastal areas of folks who saw how log homes weathered the storm when everything else was wiped off the map!

 A log wall is an honest wall; if there is a problem you can see it the first day.
 In fact, because of this, log homes are often given a bad rap.
-Whereas, in a stick framed cavity wall, there can be an insect or water problem hidden behind the siding or drywall for years, and it may not be until extensive damage is done that the unsuspecting homeowner is finally aware of it.
+Whereas, in a stick framed cavity wall, there can be an insect or water problem hidden behind the siding or drywall for years, and extensive damage done before the unsuspecting homeowner is finally aware of it.

 Wood is a natural material, making it warmer and cozier than any man-made material such as drywall, vinyl or concrete.
 Perhaps there’s more maintenance, but so it is with natural grass compared to artificial turf.
 The question is: who would want to play with their grandchildren on a maintenance-free yard of fake grass or take time to smell the artificial roses?
 All types of homes have maintenance and like someone once said, “If you don’t want to maintain a home you’ll have to buy a condo, but who’s willing to squander their whole life in a condo?”

 No, not any more so than any other home.
 In fact, cavity-loving insects such as yellow jackets don’t nest in a solid log wall.
-The misconception that log homes are more prone to insects is due to the fact that if you have insect problems you can see it right away, whereas with stick homes they can be present for years before the unwary homeowner realizes it.
+The misconception that log homes are more prone to insects is due to the fact that if you have insect problems you can see it right away, whereas with stick homes insects can be present for years before the unwary homeowner realizes it.
+Though Carpenter Bees don’t typically structurally damage the logs they can be annoying.
+A bug repellent additive in the stain, and having an exterminator treat the home with a modified Pyrethroid insecticide like Demand CS in April and July will generally deter these bees.
 Regardless of what home you own, stick or log, you should hire an exterminator to go over your home at least once a year.

 Of all the decisions you make in procuring material to build your home this is perhaps one of the most crucial.
 Depending on the product you choose or what your builder chooses for you, it can easily triple the maintenance on your home.
 So do your homework!

-With a good high quality finish, expect 3 to 5 years.
-Some clients have a schedule to do the south & west sides every 3 years and do the other two sides every 6 years.
-Keep in mind that the darker the finish the longer it lasts.
+With a good high quality finish, expect 3 years after the initial application and 4 - 6 years thereafter.
+Some clients have a schedule to do the south & west sides every 4 years and do the other two sides every 6 years.
+Keep in mind that stain with more pigment (darker color) last longer.

 Let me answer that by addressing the different myths.